 The ARG is intended to support those businesses who may not have had to close but whose operations will have suffered a significant impact as a result of further restrictions.

-Local Authorities have been allowed discretion over the allocation of the grant and Reading Borough Council has been awarded £3.3m in order to do this.
+Local Authorities have been allowed discretion over the allocation of the grant.
 It is intended that this funding should be used to support businesses affected by the restrictions until the end of the 2021/22 financial year.
 Reading Borough Council’s Additional Restrictions Grant policy was approved on 27 November 2020 and full details of the policy can be found here.

 There are 5 types of businesses that may be eligible for this grant: